Aceh: Biodiversity

 Aceh has the largest range of biodiversity in the Asian Pacific region. including the Gunung Leuser National Park, 7,927 km2 national park that stretches across the border between Aceh and North Sumatra provinces The national park, located in the Barisan mountains, is close to Mount Leuser (3,119 m) and protects a variety of ecosystems, among the rarer large mammals are the Sumatran rhinoceros, Sumatran tiger, Orangutan and Sumatran elephant.
 In 2014, there were 460 Sumatran elephants in Aceh including at least eight baby elephants.
 The area has been suffering from deforestation since the 1970s.

+Tree-cover loss year in Aceh, 2001–2024, from the Global Forest Change dataset.

 The first wood pulp mill in Aceh was built in 1982.
 The government of Aceh intends a law by which 1.2 million hectares would be opened for commercial use.
 This proposal has caused many protests.

+Coastal waters off Aceh fall within Fisheries Management Area 572 (WPP 572), where the Blue Halo S pilot—involving Konservasi Indonesia—has focused on improving marine management and resilience outcomes.

 Government

 Within the country, Aceh is governed not as a regular province but as a special autonomous province (daerah istimewa), an administrative designation intended to give the area increased autonomy from the central government in Jakarta.
-This has resulted in canings for crimes deemed to have violated sharia law such as gambling, drinking, skipping Friday prayers, and most notably homosexuality.
+This has resulted in canings for crimes deemed to have violated Sharia, such as gambling, drinking, skipping Friday prayers, and most notably homosexuality.

 Regional elections have been held in Aceh in recent years for senior positions at the provincial, regency (kabupaten) and district (kecamatan) levels.
-In the 2006 elections, Irwandi Yusuf was elected as the provincial governor for 2007–2012 and in elections in April 2012, Zaini Abdullah was elected as governor for 2012–2017.
+In the 2006 elections, Irwandi Yusuf was elected as the provincial governor for 2007–2012; in the elections in April 2012, Zaini Abdullah was elected as governor for 2012–2017.